edthedev/edthedev.github.io/slides/btaa.md

 ???

 Overview:
 + COVID Success Stories
 + What to deliver through the SecDev program
 + What skillsets to hire to build a SecDev program
 + Our SecDev program Rules of Engagement

+TODO: Take a pass to ensure notes are speaking to outcomes in each case.
 TODO: Maybe sync the titles to these...

 ---